mattermost/mattermost-handbook/operations/messaging-and-math/README.md

 Rather than always call a department "Marketing" - which is a broad term that involves every interaction prospects, customers, our broader [community](../../contributors/contributors/community.md) and the industry has with our brand, product, and company - we use "Messaging and Math" to refer to the core functions of the department:

-**MESSAGING:** Define and refine the message we send to audiences \(prospects, customers, community and industry\) about our position and value.
+**Messaging:** Define and refine the message we send to audiences \(prospects, customers, community and industry\) about our position and value.
 This work spans product marketing, corporate marketing, brand, PR, AR, and corporate communications.

-**MATH:** Define and deliver the infrastructure and campaigns to quantitatively advance our audiences in their audience journeys based on their specific interests, needs and questions.
+**Math:** Define and deliver the infrastructure and campaigns to quantitatively advance our audiences in their audience journeys based on their specific interests, needs and questions.
 This includes website development and optimization, and demand generation campaigns across events, advertising, and email.

 ## Team, Cadence, Channels, and Tools